Community Voices Fund

 I'm a filmmaker seeking support for my film, can I apply to Community Voices?

 We are not accepting individual filmmaker applications through Community Voices.
 This grant cycle is aimed toward organizations and organization-led projects.
-We invite filmmakers to apply through our film nominations process.
+We invite filmmakers to apply through our Local Filmmaker Fund in 2026.

 Can I apply if I received a grant through a previous Community Voices open call?